-Many selections in the new control panel remain unchanged (month/year, antenna height, foliage height, Fresnel percentage and overshot) but two are new: favorable topography (clear LoS) and rank-by (Path Loss).
+Many selections in the new control panel remain unchanged (month/year, antenna height, foliage height, Fresnel percentage and overshot) but two are new: favorable terrain (clear LoS) and rank-by (Path Loss).

 The options for favorable terrain are

 Clear near-LOS is the least restrictive and will return more sites; Clear Fresnel is the most restrictive and will return fewer sites.
 These restrictions guarantee that if there is a site with favorable terrain within 100 kilometers of the bullseye, it will now be shown!

 The options for Rank-by are

 Notice that the expanded control panel's first row forms a complete English sentence, describing exactly what sites to find and in what order to show them: Find Best Cellular sites with clear Line-of-Sight from May 2018 ranked by Pathloss.

-Automated topographic analysis relies on over 1,000,000 megabytes of elevation data hosted locally on our servers.
+Automated terrain analysis relies on over 1,000,000 megabytes of elevation data hosted locally on our servers.
 It is sourced from Natural Resources Canada, Geoscience Australia, and NASA's Shuttle Radar Topography Mission, a joint project of NASA, the German and Italian space agencies, and the National Geospatial-Intelligence Agency.
-This mission flew aboard the Space Shuttle Endeavour in February 2000, mapping Earth's topography between 56° S and 60° N. During the 11-day mission, the crew (at right) used an imaging radar to map the surface of Earth numerous times from different perspectives.
+This mission flew aboard the Space Shuttle Endeavour in February 2000, mapping Earth's terrain between 56° S and 60.25° N. During the 11-day mission, the crew (at right) used an imaging radar to map the surface of Earth numerous times from different perspectives.
 The combination of these radar data were processed at JPL to produce a global terrain map created by bouncing radar signals off Earth's surface and back to the shuttle.

-This radar did not penetrate dense vegetation, so the green topographic profile (shown below) follows the tops of dense vegetation and similar ground clutter.
+SRTM radar did not penetrate far into dense vegetation, so the green terrain profile (illustrated below) follows near the tops of dense vegetation and ground clutter of similar composition.
 Our analysis also uses alternate ground-based elevation data to anchor cellular structures firmly on the ground, and to calculate antenna heights.